vyomasystems-lab/challenges-rohinthram/level2_design/README.md

 ins_str = [func7[i] + rs2 + rs1 + func3[i] + rd + opcode for i in range(len(func7))]
 ```

-The functioning of the Bit Manipulator is invoked from the model_mkbitmanip.
-The below function call provides the correct functioning of the processor.
+The functioning of the Bit Manipulator is provided by the *model_mkbitmanip.py*.
+The below function call provides the correct functioning of the processor(taken for granted)

 ```
 bitmanip(mav_putvalue_instr, mav_putvalue_src1, mav_putvalue_src2, mav_putvalue_src3)